Skip to main content

 New Hampshire Consumer Protection Act (RSA 358-A)

 In addition to the federal FDCPA, New Hampshire has its own consumer protection law that may provide additional rights and remedies against debt collectors.
-Violations of state law can result in additional damages.
+Violations of state law can carry additional statutory damages, attorney fees, and in some jurisdictions treble or punitive damages — read the FAQs below for the specifics.

-How We Help With New Hampshire Debt Cases
+How a New Hampshire Debt Lawsuit Typically Moves

 How long to respond in New Hampshire?